Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 a) Within the uploaded mitigation strategy, each system should conduct an analysis on the results of the penetration test to determine and document those findings that are false positives, not applicable to the system, or otherwise mitigated.
 Additionally, findings that must be remediated through or from the vendor should also be documented as part of this analysis and should be documented in either the report of findings provided from VA-CSOC or as a separate document.
 5. System Owner or delegate creates one finding and a response in the Findings tab within RiskVision for the Penetration Test/Application Assessment to serve as a reminder to resolve the deficiencies.

-Continuous Monitoring Requirement : A CSOC penetration test/application assessment is required on an annual basis to maintain an ATO and/or when a major change to the system or upgrades to the tools used occurs.
+__*Continuous Monitoring Requirement :*__ A CSOC penetration test/application assessment is required on an annual basis to maintain an ATO and/or when a major change to the system or upgrades to the tools used occurs.
 In addition, OI&T conducts penetration testing quarterly on one-fourth of the total number of VA High Systems and/or internet facing systems.

-### 4.3.5 Security Configuration Compliance Data
+### 4.3.5 TT5: Security Configuration Compliance Data (SCCD)
 All accreditation boundaries that contain an operating system are required to provide Security Configuration Compliance Data.
 For EO systems, authorization assessments for application entities are for the application only whereas infrastructure (hardware) is authorized in the appropriate Service Line authorization assessment.
 Therefore, the requirement for Security Configuration Compliance Data within EO is for the Service Lines only.
 If Security Configuration Compliance Data is not applicable, upload a word document to the Documents tab within RiskVision explaining why Security Configuration Compliance Data is not applicable.
 The Security Configuration Compliance Data requires a 90% compliance for a full ATO.

 The following steps must be performed to meet the Security Configuration Compliance requirement:

 1. The System Owner or delegate contacts ISRM at vaoisisrmrmf@va.gov to ensure the IP addresses or system names that make up their system(s) are appropriately tagged or accounted for in RiskVision.
-The ISRM office will assist the System Owner with items ÔaÕ and/or ÔbÕ below depending on the system.
+The ISRM office will assist the System Owner with items and/or below depending on the system.

-a) For systems with IP address ranges internal to the VA that have the IBM BigFix agent installed:
+  a) *__For systems with IP address ranges internal to the VA__* that have the IBM BigFix agent installed:
     i.
 System Owner/Delegate should verify their IP addresses or system names by reviewing the boundaries displayed in the Enterprise Visibility and Vulnerability Management (EVVM) Dashboard.
 Regional GSS boundaries can be found at: https://dashboard.tic.va.gov/s/290/ Facility GSS and System boundaries can be found at: https://dashboard.tic.va.gov/s/291/